Vladimir Manchev

-Vladimir Manchev (Владимир Манчев; born 6 October 1977) is a former Bulgarian football player.
+Vladimir Manchev (Владимир Манчев; born 6 October 1977) is a Bulgarian football manager and former player.

-Career
+Club career

-He has also played for Bulgarian teams of Spartak Pleven, Yantra and Hebar, French side Lille OSC and Spanish teams Levante UD, Valladolid and Celta Vigo.
+Manchev has played for Bulgarian teams of Spartak Pleven, Yantra and Hebar, French side Lille OSC and Spanish teams Levante UD, Valladolid and Celta Vigo.
 He was the top goalscorer of the Bulgarian "A" Professional Football Group in 2001–2002 season with 21 goals netted for CSKA Sofia.
 He won the Bulgarian Cup in 1999 with CSKA.
 In October 2008 Manchev again became part of the most successful Bulgarian club's squad.
-In the last match for the autumn period of the 2008–09 season against Lokomotiv Mezdra he received an injury in his knee ligaments, which prevented him from playing football for about 9 months.
+In the last match for the autumn period of the 2008–09 season against Lokomotiv Mezdra he received an injury in his knee ligaments, which prevented him from playing football for about nine months.
 He was expected to be back in play for the next season.
-On 30 August 2009, Manchev scored the third goal in the 4:0 home win against Lokomotiv Mezdra in his first game back from injury after coming on as a substitute for Rui Miguel.
+On 30 August 2009, Manchev scored the third goal in the 4–0 home win against Lokomotiv Mezdra in his first game back from injury after coming on as a substitute for Rui Miguel.
 Manchev is a CSKA Sofia's fans' favourite.
-Although he was injured most of the season 2008–09, in which he played only 4 matches, he scored 4 goals and made a few assists, so on 16 June 2009 it was said that in the next few days he would sign a new contract, which would make him a CSKA player for the next two years.
-After all he signed a new one-year contract on 24 July 2009.
+Although he was injured most of the 2008–09 season, in which he played only four matches, he scored four goals and made a few assists, so on 16 June 2009 it was said that in the next few days he would sign a new contract, which would make him a CSKA player for the next two years.
+He signed a new one-year contract on 24 July 2009.
 In the summer 2010 Manchev was transferred to Akademik Sofia, but did not make any appearances in official matches for the team.
 In February 2012, Manchev signed a contract with Loko Sofia.
-He scored two goals in his return debut to help his team to a 2:0 win over Loko Plovdiv on 5 March 2012.
+He scored two goals in his return debut to help his team to a 2–0 win over Loko Plovdiv on 5 March 2012.

+International career

+Manchev was part of the Bulgarian 2004 European Football Championship team, which exited in the first round, finishing bottom of Group C, having finished top of Qualifying Group 8 in the pre-tournament phase.

+Managerial career

 In March 2015, Manchev was appointed as assistant manager of CSKA Sofia.
 On 17 September 2016, Manchev became assistant manager of Neftochimic Burgas.
 In June 2022, he joined the coaching staff of hometown club Hebar.

-International career

-He was part of the Bulgarian 2004 European Football Championship team, which exited in the first round, finishing bottom of Group C, having finished top of Qualifying Group 8 in the pre-tournament phase.

-International goal
+He served as the head coach between September 2022 and March 2023.